JLisaW/what-should-i-eat-browser/README.md

 Explanation of project:

+There is a connection between mood and food.
+Emotional eating is a way to soothe our negative emotions however, in the long run it can make us feel worse.
 The purpose of this application is help users decide what he/she should eat to improve his/her mood.
 The user can create an account, create, edit and delete a customized mood list.
 These lists will be stored in a database for the user.
 The user will need to sign up, sign in, and create his/her custom mood and the foods they associate with it.
 There is an update mood and delete button next to each item on the list.

 Technologies Used

 * Javascript
-* Jquery
+* jQuery
 * Handlebars
 * HTML
 * Bootstrap